PetterTech/blog/content/posts/2013-10-03-powershell_vmware_list_all_snapshots.md

 Get-VM | Get-Snapshot | Select VM,Name,@{N="SizeGB";E={@([math]::Round($_.SizeGB))}},Created
 ```

-This will return a list of all vm&#8217;s, their snapshots, size of the snapshots and the date the snapshot was taken.
+This will return a list of all vm's, their snapshots, size of the snapshots and the date the snapshot was taken.